Saturday, April 20, 2024

 Forming Teams Opportunities for Economic Achievement - Making $$$

 Getting things done often goes better when we are on a team.
 Teams are often needed to get some things done.
 Being on a team that makes money offers a variety of opportunities and challenges.
-Let’s explore one simple example of how we could set up a team for a money making activity.
+Let’s explore a simple example of how we could set up a team for making money.

 Team leaders secure the space, gather necessary materials, tools, or equipment.
 They keep track of the expenses.
 The hours people put in are logged, and the profit is shared between the people involved in a way that is in agreement with the team.